 Paul Martin, Professor of Cell Biology at the University of Bristols Schools of Biochemistry and Physiology and Pharmacology and senior author of this study, said: These findings are important as they help explain the underlying cellular processes at work which could be used to develop potential new therapies for eliminating early-stage cancer in humans.

-Explore further: Scientists expose important new weak spot in cancer cells
+Explore further: Scientists discover new way to target cancer

 The Wellcome Trust funded study, entitled Live Imaging of Tumor Initiation in Zebrafish Larvae Reveals a Trophic Role for Leukocyte-Derived PGE2 is published today [31 May] in Current Biology.